uwwebservices/UWER/README.md

 Requires a UWCA certificate to authenticate with webservices, which must be authorized by the registrar.
 With this comes the responsibility to properly secure this application.

+This project is also intended to be a reference on how to use various APIs, see src/models for the various APIs as examples.

 ## Current Features
 - PWS Integration
 - IDCardWS Integration